-We have pension plans covering the majority of our employees hired prior to January 1, 2007, including certain employees in foreign countries.
-We must calculate our pension and PRB costs under both Financial Accounting Standards (FAS) requirements under U.S. GAAP and CAS requirements.
-The requirements under FAS and CAS differ, and both calculations require judgment.
-U.S. GAAP outlines the methodology used to determine pension and PRB expense or income for financial reporting purposes.
-CAS prescribes the allocation to and recovery of pension and PRB costs on U.S. government contracts.
-The CAS requirements for pension and PRB costs and its calculation methodology differ from the FAS requirements and calculated amounts of pension and FAS use long-term assumptions in their calculation methodologies, each method results in different calculated amounts of pension and PRB cost.
+We have pension plans covering the majority of our employees hired prior to January 1, 2007, including certain employees in foreign countries (Pension Benefits).
+We must apply both Financial Accounting Standards (FAS) requirements under U.S. GAAP and Cost Accounting Standards (CAS) requirements.
+U.S. GAAP outlines the methodology used to determine net periodic pension and PRB expense or income for financial reporting purposes (FAS expense).
+CAS prescribes the allocation to and recovery of pension and PRB costs on U.S. government contracts (CAS expense).
+The CAS requirements for pension and PRB costs and its calculation methodology differ from the FAS requirements and calculation methodology.
+As a result, while both CAS and FAS calculation methodologies use long-term assumptions requiring judgment, each method results in different calculated amounts of pension and PRB cost.
 In addition, we are subject to the funding requirements under the Pension Protection Act of 2006 (PPA), which amended the Employee Retirement Income Security Act of 1974 (ERISA).
 Under the PPA, we are required to fully fund our pension plans over a rolling seven-year period as determined annually based upon the PPA calculated funded status at the beginning of each year.
 The funding requirements are primarily based on the year's expected service cost and amortization of other previously unfunded liabilities.
-Due to the differences in requirements and calculation methodologies, our FAS pension expense or income is not indicative of the PPA funding requirements.
+Due to the differences in requirements and calculation methodologies, our FAS expense is not indicative of the PPA funding requirements.

 The results of each segment only include pension and PRB expense as determined under CAS.
-The difference between our pension and PRB expense under FAS and our pension and PRB expense under CAS is the FAS/CAS Adjustment and is reported as a separate line in our segment results.
-The FAS/CAS Adjustment effectively increases or decreases the amount of total pension expense in our results of operations so that such amount is equal to the FAS expense amount under U.S. GAAP.
-This resulted in \$390 million, \$435 million and \$185 million of income in 2017, 2016 and 2015, respectively, reflected in our consolidated results of operations.
+Our FAS expense is split between operating income and non-operating income where only the service cost component of FAS expense is included in operating income.
+The difference between our CAS expense and the service cost component of our FAS expense is the FAS/ CAS Operating Adjustment and is reported as a separate line in our segment results.
+The FAS/CAS Operating Adjustment effectively decreases the amount of pension expense in operating income so that such amount is equal to the service cost component of FAS expense under U.S. GAAP.
+The FAS/CAS Operating Adjustment was \$1,428 million, \$1,303 million and \$1,036 million of income in 2018, 2017 and 2016, respectively.
+The non-service related components of FAS expense are included in retirement benefits non-service expense in non-operating (income) expense, net and were \$1,230 million, \$913 million and \$601 million in 2018, 2017 and 2016, respectively.

 On December 27, 2011, the CAS Pension Harmonization Rule (CAS Harmonization) was published in the Federal Register.
 The rule was intended to improve the alignment of the pension cost recovered through contract pricing under CAS and the pension funding requirements under the PPA.
 The rule shortened the CAS amortization period for gains and losses from 15 to 10 years and requires the use of a discount rate based on high quality corporate bonds, consistent with PPA, to measure liabilities in determining the CAS pension expense.
-CAS Harmonization increases pension costs under CAS.
-The related FAS/ CAS Pension Adjustment results in an increase to income in 2014 and beyond, primarily due to the CAS Harmonization transition phase in of 0% in 2013, 25% in 2014, 50% in 2015, 75% in 2016 and 100% in 2017.
+CAS Harmonization increased pension costs under CAS starting in 2014 due to the transition phase in of 0% in 2013, 25% in 2014, 50% in 2015, 75% in 2016 and 100% in 2017 and beyond.